camunda/camunda-docs/docs/components/best-practices/modeling/creating-readable-process-models.md

 However, the usage of lanes might be meaningful for:

-- _Strategic_ level models (see [BPMN Tutorial](https://camunda.com/bpmn/) and [Real-Life BPMN](https://www.amazon.com/Real-Life-BPMN-4th-introduction-DMN/dp/1086302095/) on details for modeling levels) - especially when they have a focus on _responsibilities and their borders_.
+- _Strategic_ level models (refer to [BPMN Tutorial](https://camunda.com/bpmn/) and [Real-Life BPMN](https://www.amazon.com/Real-Life-BPMN-4th-introduction-DMN/dp/1086302095/) on details for modeling levels) - especially when they have a focus on _responsibilities and their borders_.

 - _Technical/executable_ models with a focus on _human work-flow_ and its ongoing "ping pong" between several participants.